Types of Plumbing Pipes

-There are many types of plumbing pipes used for residential applications.
-These include PEX Tubing/Piping, Copper Pipes, PVC (Polyvinylchloride) and ABS Pipes.
 Pipes are the heart of any plumbing system.
 They are the most important parts as they deliver the water; without them, nothing works!
-Simply click on the links below to learn more about each pipe type.
+Several types of plumbing pipes are commonly used for residential applications these days, including PEX Tubing/Piping, Copper Pipes, PVC (Polyvinyl chloride) and ABS Pipes.
+Learn more about the uses of each pipe type.
 If you are unsure about which pipes are best for your home, then find a professional plumber who can surely give you some good advice.

-- PEX Tubing/Piping - Pex Tubing/Piping is flexible plastic piping which has become the most popular type of piping used in U.S. homes today for some really great reasons.
-They are cost effective, easy to install, require little maintenance, less chances of leaking, resists buildup and are energy efficient.
-They can also be used for hot and cold water supply but cannot be used in outdoor applications due to their sensitivity to UV rays.
+- PEX Tubing/Piping.
+This flexible plastic plumbing pipe has become the most popular type of piping used in U.S. homes today for some really great reasons.
+It is cost effective, easy to install, low maintenance, less likely to leak, resistant to buildup and energy efficient.
+PEX may be used for hot and cold water supply but cannot be used in outdoor applications due to its sensitivity to UV rays.

-- Copper Piping - Copper pipes are second best next to PEX piping and can be used for both hot and cold water supply.
-They are corrosion resistant, durable and lightweight and generally perform well.
-The down side is that installation is messy as the pipes must be soldered together whichalso requires numerous fittings.
+- Copper Piping.
+Copper pipes are second best after PEX piping and can be used for both hot and cold water supply.
+They are corrosion resistant, durable, and lightweight, and generally perform well.
+The down side is that installation is messy; the pipes must be soldered together which also requires numerous fittings.

-- PVC (Polyvinlychloride) - These pipes are only for cold water and are used most often to carry water from the main supply to a home.
+- PVC (Polyvinyl chloride).
+PVC pipes are suitable only for cold water and are used most often to carry water from the main supply to a home.
 PVC pipes must also be approved for drinking water.

-- ABS (acrylonitrite-butadiene-styrene) - is a black colored pipe and used for waste removal, venting, and drains primarily in bathrooms or mobile homes.
+- ABS (acrylonitrite-butadiene-styrene).
+ABS is a black colored pipe used for waste removal, venting, and drains primarily in bathrooms or mobile homes.
 It is a rigid plastic pipe that can be connected to metal pipe.

 Find a professional plumber for plumbing pipe installation.